caitlinscodes/semantic-html/README.md

 ## Objectives

-In this project, I refactored the existing Horiseon webpage code to replace non-semantic tags with semantic tags.
+In this project, I refactored the existing Horiseon webpage code to replace non-semantic tags with semantic tags as well as consolidated and organized css within the existing stylesheet.

 ## Screenshot of Final Page